hypertensiune/Passknight/README.md

 # Description

-Passknight is a cross-platform, self hosted password manager that uses [Firestore](https://firebase.google.com/docs/firestore) as it's backend.
+Passknight is a cross-platform, user-configured cloud hosted password manager that uses [Firestore](https://firebase.google.com/docs/firestore) as it's backend.
 It provides a secure environment for storing and managing credentials and secure notes with it's security implementation and firestore rules.

 It supports multiple users / vaults, making it easy to organize your passwords and notes.